Blotch3D/Blotch3D/README.md

 Custom effects
 ==============

-Blotch3D provides several custom effects that are the same as the default MonoGame BasicEffect, but they provide added features.
-Examples are provided that demonstrate them.
+Blotch3D provides several custom shaders that are the same as the default MonoGame BasicEffect, but they provide added features.
+Examples are provided that demonstrate how to use them.

-To use a custom effect, first copy the shader file from the Blotch3D Content/Effects folder to your program's output folder (for example, you could add a link to it in your project and set its properties so it is copied to the output folder).
+The shader source and the compiled shader files are in the Blotch3D Content/Effects folder.
+To use a custom shader, first copy the shader file to your program's output folder (for example, you could add a link to it in your project and set its properties so it is copied to the output folder).

 When your program runs, it specifies that file in the BlBasicEffect constructor.
-Then when the sprite is drawn, the effect is "applied".
+Then when the sprite is drawn, the effect must be "applied".

 Each effect also typically has certain parameters that must be specified that control the feature provided by the effect.
 These are set with the BlBasicEffect.Parameters\[\].SetValue method.
 They can be set at any time.

-For example, for the BlBasicEffectAlphaTest effect, do something like
+For example, the BlBasicEffectAlphaTest effect is used like this:
-this:

-// Create the BlBasicEffect (alternatively you can specify 'BlBasicEffectAlphaTestOGL.mgfxo' if you are on an OpenGL platform)
+// Create the BlBasicEffect and specify the shader file (you can also specify 'BlBasicEffectAlphaTestOGL.mgfxo' if you are on an OpenGL platform)

 MyBlBasicEffectAlphaTest = new BlBasicEffect(Graphics.GraphicsDevice,
 "BlBasicEffectAlphaTest.mgfxo");

-// Now specify the alpha threshold below which the pixel is not drawn.
+// Now specify the alpha threshold below which pixels are not drawn.

-// This can be done at any time, including from within the following delegate
+// This can be done at any time, including from within the below delegate

 MyBlBasicEffectAlphaTest.Parameters\[\"AlphaTestThreshold\"\].SetValue(.3f);